00VOID/flblog/content/sessions/session-14.md

 Kelgar extended a trembling hand through the bars, his expression weary but resolute.

-_"May I speak with Alara first?"_
+_"May I speak with Elara first?"_

 Hyrne had already turned to fetch her before anyone else could react.
 The woman descended cautiously, her breath hitching as she took in Kelgar’s gaunt figure.
 Their conversation was hushed, their words lost to the thick air of the cellar.
-But when Alara stepped away, her face was pale with sorrow.
+But when Elara stepped away, her face was pale with sorrow.

 _"We can begin."_